DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## Abstract

-Accurate wind power forecasting is essential for efficient energy management and grid stability.
-Traditional statistical methods often fail to capture the non-linear and non-stationary nature of wind data.
+Accurate wind power forecasting plays a crucial role in ensuring efficient energy management and grid stability.
+However, wind data is inherently non-linear, uncertain, and time-dependent.
 This project proposes a hybrid forecasting framework that combines Fuzzy Time Series (FTS) and Neural Networks to improve prediction accuracy.
-By integrating rule-based reasoning with data-driven learning, the system provides a more robust and adaptive approach to time-series forecasting.
+By integrating rule-based reasoning with data-driven learning, the system captures both uncertainty and complex patterns effectively.

 ---

 ## Problem Statement

-Wind energy generation is highly volatile due to environmental fluctuations.
-Predicting wind power output accurately is challenging because of:
+Wind power generation is highly volatile due to environmental fluctuations such as wind speed variations and atmospheric conditions.
+Traditional statistical models struggle to handle:

-* Non-linearity in data patterns
+* Non-linear relationships
 * Temporal dependencies
-* Noise and uncertainty
+* Data uncertainty

-This project aims to design a hybrid system that can effectively model these complexities and improve forecasting performance.
+This project aims to develop a hybrid model that improves forecasting accuracy by combining fuzzy logic with neural networks.

 ---